NexxtFax/EZ-CheatzV2/README.md

 I gave up on this project since Minecraft Wii U Edition is very dead.

 Credits:

-NextFax - developing this program and making some mods Kashiiera / SlothWiiPlaza - Creating the GeckoU system, mods and file system nt games - Creating many of the Mods
+NextFax - developing this program and making some mods

+Kashiiera / SlothWiiPlaza - Creating the GeckoU system, mods and file system

+nt games - Creating many of the Mods

-WiiPlaza - Creating the GeckoU system, mods and Commands ＮＥＳＳＩＥＭＡＸ - Creating some Mods
+WiiPlaza - Creating the GeckoU system, mods and Commands

+ＮＥＳＳＩＥＭＡＸ - Creating some Mods

 Gazgoh - Creating some Mods

-ogAltZ - Creating Wolrd Edit
+ogAltZ - Creating World Edit

 vylryna - Creating XP Changer

 You need to use Visual Studio 2022 to compile the project.